Chart Color Schemes

 Health performance in Croydon - East is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Croydon - East faces significant health challenges with common health conditions prevalent among its residents.
+Croydon - East faces significant health challenges with common health conditions somewhat prevalent across all ages, particularly among older age cohorts.

 Frequently Asked Questions - Health